bastelbude1/aiohue/homeassistant-pr/PR_DESCRIPTION_UPDATED.md

 The implementation is minimal (~40 lines added) and leverages existing infrastructure (EventStream, aiohue 4.8.0).

-## Design Decisions

-**No config option to disable detection:**
-This feature aligns with KNX integration (PR #151218) which provides external scene activation detection without a config option.
-External activation detection is expected behavior for scene platforms using `BaseScene`, and disabling it would break the purpose of this enhancement.

-**No custom event fired:**
-State updates are sufficient and consistent with Home Assistant patterns.
-Scene entity state changes already trigger automations via state listeners.
-Adding a custom `hue_scene_activated` event would be redundant and add unnecessary maintenance burden.

-**EventStream performance:**
-No additional EventStream traffic is generated.
-The integration already maintains an EventStream connection that receives all resource updates.
-The `on_update()` method only adds a lightweight timestamp comparison when the entity receives an update.

-**Using last_recall timestamp instead of status.active:**
-Based on @balloob's review feedback, tracking `last_recall` timestamp changes provides accurate activation detection while preventing false activations when lights in active scenes are modified.
-This is the correct approach for distinguishing scene recalls from light modifications.

 ## Contributors

 **Implementation and Testing:** @bastelbude1, Claude Code and CodeRabbit